Lecrapouille/gdcef/README.md

 fat: more than 1 gigabytes which is a factor more than the one for Windows (probably because this last knows better that Linux which symbol to export).

-*IMPORTANT:* since CEF is using some thirdpart libraries under the LGPL licence.
+*IMPORTANT:* since CEF is using some thirdparty libraries under the LGPL licence.
 Compiling them as static libraries will contaminate the project under the GPL licence (which it is not the case when compiled as dynamic libraries).
 See this [post](https://www.magpcss.org/ceforum/viewtopic.php?f=6&t=11182).
-In our case this fine since our project is already under GPL licence.
+In our case this is fine since our project is already under GPL licence.

 ### CEF secondary process (subprocess)